stanislaus-onwuka/atafrica/README.md

 The Robo-Advisor is a web application written using ReactJS on the frontend and Node.js in the backend.

-## PRE-REQUISITES

-The only pre-requisite to run this app is to have npm and Node.js installed in your machine.
-For instructions on how to install, go to https://nodejs.org/en/

 ## How to run it